rodv92/PLETSC/README.md

 See comments in the code.

-Main issues for now are syntactic rules and spurious whitespaces, absence of whitespaces were they should have been, problems with hyphenated tokens, spurious newlines, problems with some possessive forms, and special constructs besides emails and well formed URLs.
+Main issues for now are syntactic rules and spurious whitespaces, absence of whitespaces were they should have been, problems with hyphenated tokens, spurious newlines, problems with some possessive forms, and special constructs, besides emails and well formed URLs.

 # Ngrams Processing from scratch :

 Useful if you want to tweak or create your own dictionaries, we'll discuss mainly the outngrams.bin dictionary, as count_1w.txt tweaking is straightforward.
 Note that count1_w.txt should not be modified once outngrams.bin is generated, or you'll have to rebuild outngrams.bin

 A preparatory step is required to generate a compressed version of the ngrams files, if you want to do it from scratch :